 Moms Clean Air Force Ohio attended the Cuyahoga River memorial event.

-Field Consultant, Laura Burns participated in a DC fly-in organized by Earthjustice focused on communicating with members of Congress and EPA staff on ozone and children’s health.
+Field organizer Laura Burns participated in a DC fly-in organized by Earthjustice focused on communicating with members of Congress and EPA staff on ozone and children’s health.

 Moms Clean Air Force Ohio tabled and spoke at the Cincinnati Climate Rally.